krakjoe/tombs/README.md

 [![Build Status](https://travis-ci.org/krakjoe/tombs.svg?branch=develop)](https://travis-ci.org/krakjoe/tombs)

+Tombs is a Zend extension for PHP that provides a way to track if a piece of code is actually invoked.
+This concept is called [Tombstones](https://www.youtube.com/watch?v=29UXzfQWOhQ).
-Tombs uses Zend hooks to populate a graveyard at runtime, wherein a tomb is representative of every function that Zend has constructed.
+It uses Zend hooks to populate a graveyard at runtime, wherein a tomb is representative of every function that Zend has constructed.
 As Zend executes, functions that are used have their tombs vacated.
 When the programmer connects to the Tombs socket, a background thread will send populated tombs without interrupting the execution of your application.

 # Requirements